brandonmarino/3rd-Year-Game-Project/README.txt

 and results in fewer bugs in general.

 Minimax Design Decesion....
-In addition to minimax, alpha beta prunning algorithm is used which decreases the number of positions on board that are evaluated by the board.
-This way, the program will have a faster response time and is less error prone.
+In addition to minimax, alpha beta prunning algorithm was used, which decreases the number of positions on board that are evaluated by the board.
+This way, the program will have a faster response time and is less error prone by simplifying decreasing the overall calculations the program has to do.
+In simple terms, alpha beta prunning basically eliminates a position immediately if it finds a a better position on the board.

 Imrovements made since Milestone 1....
 1) Reduced code duplications between Othello and TicTacToe by creating 3 main abstract classes called Game, Board, and PlayerType.